gravitational/teleport/docs/4.4/pages/preview/teleport-database-access.md

+---
-# Teleport Database Access Preview
+title: Teleport Database Access Preview
+---

 Teleport Database Access allows organizations to use Teleport as a proxy to provide secure access to their databases while improving both visibility and